goodwi11/Documentation_en/docs/source/generators/safepage.rst

 Overview
 ========

-| **SafePage Generator** is a versatile tool based on custom design and content from ChatGPT, designed for easy creation of multi-page blogs (safe pages).
+| The **SafePage Generator** is a versatile tool based on custom design and content from ChatGPT, designed for easy creation of multi-page blogs (safe pages).
 | Using a structured approach to content creation, a high quality content result is achieved.
 This ensures that each page created is visually appealing, thematically relevant and compliant with ads network policies.

 | With a selection of prepared themes, you can easily create safe pages to specific niches or advertising parameters.
 In addition a wide range of languages for translation will allow you to easily adapt the content to any language.